gramineproject/graphene/Documentation/quickstart.rst

       cd $GRAPHENE_DIR
       make SGX=1
       # the console will prompt you for the path to the Intel SGX driver code
+      # (simply press ENTER if you use the in-kernel Intel SGX driver)

 #.
 Set ``vm.mmap_min_addr=0`` in the system::